Our annual statement under The Modern Slavery Act 2015.

 Our policies

-• We have a “speak up” policy which encourages people to report any aspect of dishonesty or unfairness and we use an external whistleblowing provider, Safecall, to facilitate confidential and independent reporting.
+- We have a speak-up policy which encourages people to report any aspect of dishonesty or unfairness.
+And we use an external whistleblowing provider, Safecall, to facilitate confidential and independent reporting.

-• We are committed to diversity and inclusion, a workplace where everyone feels safe and supported regardless of protected characteristics, and where bullying or harassment is not tolerated.
+- We are committed to diversity and inclusion, a workplace where everyone feels safe and supported regardless of protected characteristics, and where bullying or harassment is not tolerated.

-• Our social responsibility and sustainability policy brings together a broad range of relevant commitments and practices – including in relation to our people, procurement, the environment, our carbon footprint, and the community.
+- Our social responsibility and sustainability policy brings together a broad range of relevant commitments and practices – including in relation to our people, procurement, the environment, our carbon footprint, and the community.

-On an ongoing basis, we will continue to brief and train our procurement and resourcing teams on the importance of modern slavery and how to identify and respond to suspected incidents of modern slavery and human trafficking.
-And across the organisation more generally, we will continue to make sure that staff are aware of our commitment to preventing acts of modern slavery and human trafficking, and the ways in which they can raise any issues of concern.
-We will do this – and issue periodic reminders – through all appropriate channels, including staff induction, training, the intranet, and emailed newsletters to all staff.
+Across the organisation more generally, we will continue to make sure that staff are aware of our commitment to preventing acts of modern slavery and human trafficking, and the how they can raise any issues of concern.
+We will do this through all appropriate channels, including staff induction and training.

 Approval